kwantam/conec/README.md

         - [x] who owns Endpoint?
 Clone in ichan? ((( Option<> in Client? )))
         - [x] allow Client to connect even though it is not listening
         - [x] allow Client to close a channel to another client
-            - seems like there is a bug somewhere---possibly in quinn or rustls---that close/reopen triggers
+            - seems like there is a bug somewhere---quinn? rustls?---that close/reopen triggers
             - [ ] investigate this bug!
     - [x] broadcast streams for Clients
     - [x] ~broadcast streams for Coordinator?~